 - Books, school supplies, and other products at the campus bookstore

 - Goods and services at various additional merchant locations on and off campus (https://cal1card.berkeley.edu/info-for-merchants/cal-1-card-merchants/)

-A meal swipe is how students living in residence halls pay when they eat at the dining commons.
+A meal swipe is how students with a meal plan pay when they eat at the dining commons.
 One meal swipe per meal will be used each time a student enters the dining commons.
-The number of meal swipes available depends upon the meal plan you choose.
+The number of meal swipes available depends upon the chosen meal plan.

 - For students living in residence halls, meal plans include a combination of meal swipes and flex dollars.
 Flex dollars can be used at campus convenience stores, restaurants, late night, concession stands, or at the dining commons if meal swipes run out for the week or to pay for guest meals.

 - For students living in off-campus housing or university-owned/affiliated apartments, and graduate/extension students, meal plans include flex dollars and work on a declining balance.
 Flex dollars can be used at the dining commons to pay for yourself or for guest meals, at convenience stores, campus restaurants, late night, and concession stands.

 Why should I put money in my student’s Cal 1 Card debit account?When you add funds to your student’s debit account, you ensure that the money is used for essentials such as school materials, personal care items, and food (alcohol and tobacco purchases are prohibited).
 Your student benefits by having a convenient, safe, and cash-free method of making daily transactions.
 Because every student already has a Cal 1 Card, you do not need to sign up for any extra accounts, and there are no maintenance fees, minimum balances, or transaction charges.